DamienPace15/beyondCSV/README.md

 It also makes it harder to extend in the future if I ever get time, I can see a future where people need to query multiple related datasets at the same time.

-I wanted this be quick and efficient (written in rust btw) so I set a memory limit of 3008MB, I was finding mixed answers regarding vcpu and how it scales with memory so I used [this article](https://dev.to/takuma818t/lambda-performance-evaluation-the-relationship-between-memory-and-internal-vcpu-architecture-and-their-comparison-3911) and pushed it to the max memory for 2 vcpus.
+I wanted this be quick and efficient (written in rust btw 🦀) so I set a memory limit of 3008MB, I was finding mixed answers regarding vcpu and how it scales with memory so I used [this article](https://dev.to/takuma818t/lambda-performance-evaluation-the-relationship-between-memory-and-internal-vcpu-architecture-and-their-comparison-3911) and pushed it to the max memory for 2 vcpus.

 ### Multithreaded CSV to Parquet Conversion System